 Exercising for Life

 There is no denying it, exercise gives a natural high.
 When you are feeling down, anxious, sad or irritated it’s a great ‘go to’.
 After a workout you will feel energized and with the release of dopamine, you’ll also feel great.
-Exercising, be that running, biking, or yoga, will make you feel euphoric.
+Exercising, be that running, biking, or at the gym, will make you feel euphoric.
 It will also help you to sleep better and give you the added bonus of looking good.
 If you do not feel energized after exercising it may be for some health reasons and you should consult your practitioner.

 Acupuncture and Chinese Herbal Medicine